 Approx. 2 hours // 126km // via Lyell Highway // Overnight – Derwent Bridge Wilderness Hotel

-The road from Strahan to Derwent Bridge is a fairly short drive, however it is full of ups, downs, twists and turns; making it the motion sickness sufferers nightmare.
+The road from Strahan to Derwent Bridge is a fairly short drive, however it is full of ups, downs, twists and turns; making it a motion sickness sufferers’ nightmare.
 There is a great deal to see along the way, so I suggest giving yourself at least half a day to take in all the beautiful sights, which include mountainous lookouts, waterfalls and forest walks to name a few.

 Things to see and do

 Brave the infamous 99 Bends – Between Strahan and Queenstown, the Lyell highway is known by locals as the ’99 bends’.
 For some, this is a dream, as they gracefully glide their vehicles along the smooth, curvaceous tarmac through the mountains.
 For others, this is a one-way ticket to nausea island, population: vomit.

 Marvel at Nelson Falls – A short rainforest walk to a stunning waterfall.
 You’ll find all the info here.

 Walk to Donaghys Hill Lookout – A slightly longer walk, which rewards you with 360 degree views of some extraordinarily rugged wilderness.
 Click here for more.